 Camera and Lens Support

-Here is the list of newly supported camera models:
+Here is the list of all newly supported camera models:

 - Canon PowerShot S120